 - Fill a medium pot about halfway with water and place over high heat.
 Once simmering reduce to low.
 Place a double boiler insert (or a metal bowl that fits snugly) over the pot.
 Add the white chocolate, stirring occasionally until melted.
 Turn off heat.

-- Place the macadamia nuts in a low bowl, near the white chocolate.
+- Place the macadamia nuts in a wide shallow bowl, near the white chocolate.
 Lay out a large sheet of wax or parchment paper to set the lamingtons on.

 - Dip a brownie square into the melted chocolate, until fully coated.
 Roll the chocolate-dipped brownie in the chopped nuts.
 Place on the paper to firm up.
 Repeat with remaining brownie squares.